 Most of us adopt the same mentality when it comes to driving – more speed = more time saved.
 This is simply not true.
 The sense that we have to travel faster to make up time is overstated.
 A 10 minute journey made at 60mph saves you, incredibly, just over 1½ minutes compared to a journey at 50mph… and what would you do with that “saved” time?

 We all know that stopping distances increase dramatically with driving speed.
 But by doubling your speed, you significantly more than double your breaking distance.
-By keeping your speed lower and adapting it to the conditions on our county roads, hazards such as large vehicles, cyclists, walkers and wildlife should be safely negotiated.
+By keeping your speed lower and adapting it to the conditions on all roads, hazards such as large vehicles, cyclists, pedestrians and wildlife should be safely negotiated.

 Causing death by careless or inconsiderate driving, where a driver may have been driving at an inappropriate speed and below the limit, can result in: